gustavoguimaraes/bukawiki/Home.md

 # The Official Unofficial Tannenbusch Survival Guide
 ##For New BuKas and their Families/Partners

 Created and Assembled by your friendly 2013-2014 Ameri-BuKas.
+Updated each year by **YOU** current fellow.

-Wiki produced by[ Gustavo Guimarães](https://www.humboldt-life.de/profile/u4141783619).
+Wiki produced by[ Gustavo Guimarães](https://www.humboldt-life.de/profile/u4141783619)(BuKa 2014-2015).
 If you like it say hi to him :-)

 **Dear New BuKas**,